ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 ---

-✅ PHASE 3: NextAuth Integration with Cognito
+✅ PHASE 3: Clerk Authentication Integration

 Human Actions Required:
+- Create Clerk account at https://clerk.com
+- Set up Google OAuth provider in Clerk Dashboard
-- Update Cognito User Pool callback URLs in AWS console to include your development and production domains
+- Configure redirect URLs for development (http://localhost:3009) and production domains
-- Set NEXTAUTH_SECRET environment variable to a random 32-character string
-- Set NEXTAUTH_URL environment variable
+- Get Clerk publishable key and secret key from dashboard

 Prompt:
-Implement complete NextAuth integration with Amazon Cognito:
+Implement complete Clerk authentication integration:
-- Configure NextAuth in /app/api/auth/[...nextauth]/route.ts with Cognito provider
-- Set up proper session management with JWT strategy
+- Install @clerk/nextjs and configure ClerkProvider in app/layout.tsx
-- Create authentication middleware in middleware.ts to protect dashboard and doc routes
+- Set up clerkMiddleware in src/middleware.ts to protect dashboard and doc routes
+- Configure environment variables for Clerk (NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY, CLERK_SECRET_KEY)
-- Implement sign-in/sign-out functionality with proper error handling
+- Implement sign-in/sign-out functionality using Clerk components (SignInButton, UserButton)
-- Add user session components and navigation
+- Update navigation components to use Clerk's authentication state
-- Style the authentication pages using Tailwind CSS with a clean, modern design
+- Style the authentication UI using Tailwind CSS with a clean, modern design
-- Add proper TypeScript types for user sessions and Cognito responses
+- Add proper TypeScript types for Clerk user sessions
 - Handle authentication errors gracefully with user-friendly messages
-- Implement automatic token refresh if possible
+- Configure Clerk to use Google OAuth as the primary sign-in method
 - Add loading states for authentication flows

 Unit Test:
-Write a test that mocks the Cognito provider and verifies NextAuth configuration is valid
+Write a test that verifies Clerk configuration is properly set up and components render

 Human Test:
 Run the app and test the complete authentication flow:
-- Click sign-in and verify redirect to Cognito Hosted UI
+- Click sign-in and verify Clerk modal opens with Google OAuth option
-- Complete sign-in with a test user account (create one in Cognito console if needed)
+- Complete sign-in with a Google account
-- Verify successful redirect back to dashboard
+- Verify successful authentication and access to dashboard
-- Test sign-out functionality
+- Test sign-out functionality using Clerk's UserButton
 - Verify protected routes redirect to sign-in when not authenticated
 - Check that user session persists across browser refresh